ioBroker/ioBroker.admin/packages/jsonConfig/SCHEMA.md

 ## Includes
 Requires admin 6.17.1 or newer.

-To write complex json files, you can include other json files.
+To write complex JSON files, you can include other JSON files.
 The included file must be in the same directory as the main file.

 ```json5